yamunariver/OSPF/README.md

 ## Distance vector protocol

-use `routing by rumor` in which echo route shares information about the routers they know and their metric cost to reach each destination
+use `routing by rumor` in which each router shares information about the routers they know and their metric cost to reach each destination

 However, the routers don't have a complete map of the network they use the information their